It felt like deja vu.

 I wrote an email and sent it to the list of people who had taken my two flagship courses in the past.
 I had low expectations.
 Maybe there were no success stories.
 Maybe people didn’t want to talk about them publicly on a podcast… who knows!

-Within a few days I was literally blown away.
-Email after email came through from people writing such amazing things about the blog businesses they were running, the kind of money they were making ($20,000 a month, $30,000 – even half a million a year!) and how my courses had been the start of everything for them.
+Within a few days I was blown away by the responses I received.
+Email after email came through from people writing such amazing things about the blog businesses they were running, the kind of money they were making ($20,000 a month, $30,000 – even half a million a year!) and how my courses had been the start of everything for them (and some of these people are very well known today).

 I booked each person in to do a podcast interview and then began one of the best months of my life.

-It was an amazingly uplifting experience.
-I got to sit in and listen as people explain how my programs had helped them, how I had personally inspired them, how they had applied exactly what I taught — and it worked! — and how they were now living these amazing lives, earning such good money.
+I got to sit in and listen as people explained how my programs had helped them, how I had personally inspired them, how they had applied exactly what I taught — and it worked! — and how they were now living these amazing lives, earning such good money.

 I then spent another couple of weeks re-listening and editing the interviews, getting them ready to publish and taking samples out as testimonials.

-If you want to feel good about yourself, teach a course, get people results, then spend a few weeks listening to them explain how you changed their lives.
+If you want to feel good about yourself, teach a course, get people results, then spend a few weeks listening to them explain how you changed their lives for the better.
 It’s powerful stuff!

 Two years ago I was lost and making beginner mistakes.
 Then I found my direction and gained clarity about what I want to do.
 As I began implementing the new plan my confidence grew.
 Then after completing the case study interviews with my wonderful graduates, I truly found my purpose.